jtfell/blog/posts/2021-04-09-aggregating-emergency-alerts.markdown

 title: Aggregating Emergency Alerts at The ABC
 ---

-Read this post over on the [ABC Emergency Digital Developers Blog](https://developers.digital.abc.net.au/2021/04/09/aggregating-emergency-alerts/).
+Read this post over on the [ABC Digital Developers Blog](https://developers.digital.abc.net.au/2021/04/09/aggregating-emergency-alerts/).